-Cost-conscious students are able to save money for their future educations while working as fruit pickers in Peru, camp guides in Australia or receptionists in a Brazilian hostel – to name but a few opportunities.
+- Working abroad Cost-conscious students are able to save money for their future educations while working as fruit pickers in Peru, camp guides in Australia or receptionists in a Brazilian hostel – to name but a few opportunities.

-Adventure jobs abound for gap year travelers seeking a bit of excitement during their time abroad.
+- Adventure jobs Adventure jobs abound for gap year travelers seeking a bit of excitement during their time abroad.
 Popular options include working as a skiing teacher, sky-diving instructor, or wilderness guide.

-For those looking to give back during their gap year, tens of thousands of volunteer roles are available, ranging from working in a clinic in Cambodia to helping marine biologists preserve underwater species in Australia.
+- Volunteering For those looking to give back during their gap year, tens of thousands of volunteer roles are available, ranging from working in a clinic in Cambodia to helping marine biologists preserve underwater species in Australia.

-Whether a student aspires to be a teacher or not, teaching English abroad is a great experience for individuals looking to truly dig into their new communities.
+- Teach English abroad Whether a student aspires to be a teacher or not, teaching English abroad is a great experience for individuals looking to truly dig into their new communities.
 Opportunities are available in the majority of countries throughout the world.

-Students from more than 1,500 colleges and universities have participated in Semester at Sea, an innovative program that allows students to see the world via sea while also gaining college credit.
+- Semester at Sea Students from more than 1,500 colleges and universities have participated in Semester at Sea, an innovative program that allows students to see the world via sea while also gaining college credit.

 As the gap year continues to gain traction in America, students considering this option may be wondering about top destinations.
 Whether you’re looking to teach English in Peru or ensure endangered animals in Thailand are protected, there’s a place for you.
 Check out the map below to see the 2015 top-20 gap year destinations and the percentage of students who traveled there.
 These gap year destinations offer countless opportunities to gain knowledge, build skills and have the experience of a lifetime.